Understanding SEC Rule 204A-1 and Code of Ethics Requirements

 An adviser’s Code of Ethics is premised upon the fact that investment advisers are held to a fiduciary standard of care and therefore owe their clients the highest duty of loyalty to ensure that their clients’ interests are put ahead of their own.
 Consequently, investment advisers are obligated to act and provide advice in the best interests of their clients.
 This carries with this obligation to seek to avoid conflicts of interest with clients, and where conflicts cannot be avoided, they should be mitigated with full disclosure of all material facts that could affect the advisory relationship.

-Minimum Requirements for an Investment Adviser’s Code of Ethics
+What Must an Investment Adviser’s Code of Ethics Include?

 To facilitate the fulfillment of an investment adviser’s fiduciary obligation, firms must be cognizant of this heightened standard of care when establishing and enforcing their written Code of Ethics.
 To that end, Rule 204A-1 states that at a minimum the Code of Ethics must include: